14 FUN SEATTLE AREA ACTIVITIES FOR SMALL GROUPS

 It can often be difficult to find venues that are fun, have great food and accommodate small groups (6 - 15 people) for gatherings, so I decided to start building a list.
-I expect this article to be dynamic, as I will update it as more great places for small groups are discovered.
+I expect this article to be dynamic, as I will update it (a second update was made on 3/7/19) as more great places for small groups are discovered.
 Be sure to check back when you are planning your next outing with friends or family and leave a comment below if there are places you think I should check out for inclusion on this list.

 I will keep this list updated as I discover new experiences good for groups.
 If you have a favorite spot that I haven't featured and you think I should check out, please leave me a comment below.